 Note: paracetamol does not treat the cause of the fever.
 It merely helps to ease discomfort.
 It also eases headaches, and aches and pains.
 You do not need to use paracetamol if your child is comfortable and not distressed by the fever, aches or pains.

 Note: ibuprofen has been used with paracetamol in the past.
-The National Institute for Health and Care Excellence (NICE) has recommended that ibuprofen is no longer used for chickenpox.
+The National Institute for Health and Care Excellence (NICE) has recommended that ibuprofen no longer be used for chickenpox.
+This is because some studies suggested that there may be an association with more severe skin reactions if ibuprofen is used for chickenpox.
+While more evidence is awaited, the advice is to avoid ibuprofen in this situation.

 - Take extra layers of clothes off your child if the room is normal room temperature.
 It is wrong to wrap up a feverish child.
 The aim is to prevent overheating or shivering.